AbrrenC/Deviance-based-Logistic-Tree-DbLT/README.md

-# Deviance-Based Logistic Tree (DBLT) Model
+# Deviance-based Logistic Tree (DbLT) Model

-Welcome to the official repository for the **Deviance-Based Logistic Tree (DBLT) Model**, an innovative approach to classification that synergizes the interpretability of decision trees with the predictive power of logistic regression.
+Welcome to the official repository for the **Deviance-based Logistic Tree (DbLT) Model**, an innovative approach to classification that synergizes the interpretability of decision trees with the predictive power of logistic regression.
 This model employs a unique criterion based on deviance, facilitating a robust selection of variables that uncover intricate relationships within your data.
 It's designed for analysts and data scientists who require a more nuanced view of their classification tasks, beyond what traditional models offer.

 ## Key Features: